zopencommunity/meta/docs/workshop/intro.md

 In the realm of mainframes, z/OS is renowned for its unwavering reliability, security, and speed.
 However, it's often challenged by the limited availability of readily accessible open-source software, unlike more common platforms such as Linux or Mac.

-This is where the zopen community community comes into play.
+This is where the zopen community comes into play.
 Our primary mission is to enhance the open-source landscape on z/OS.
 With over 130 successfully ported projects, we're committed to making essential open-source tools readily available on z/OS.
 Importantly, we actively contribute our enhancements back to open-source communities to keep z/OS aligned with industry developments.

 In today's session, you'll engage in hands-on activities.
 We'll guide you through practical tasks like downloading and using the open source zopen package manager, installing core tools like Vim, Git, Make and Bash, and even introduce you to the process of porting an external tool (e.g., jq) using the zopen build command.
 Additionally, you'll learn how to contribute your own changes to a GitHub repository, enabling you to actively participate in the growth of the zopen community ecosystem.